MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 ### High-level approach

-The below high-level steps can be used as a set of steps to follow to expand into a new region in the context of Azure landing zone for Networking & Identity.
-First, decide on new Azure Region to expand into.
+The below high-level steps can be used as a set of steps to follow to expand into a new region in the context of Azure landing zone for networking & identity.
+You need to first decide on new Azure region to expand into.

 #### Networking